-This site was created by a coalition of VERY concerned Bloomingtonians opposed to the Hamilton Administration’s proposed upzoning of the city’s single family neighborhoods to allow multiplex development.
+This site was created by a coalition of VERY concerned Bloomingtonians opposed to the Hamilton Administration’s upzoning of the city’s single family neighborhoods to allow multiplex development.

 The upzoning is undemocratic, hostile to single family home ownership and likely to adversely affect the social and economic fabric of the city by reducing the stock of affordable houses available for owner occupation and promoting the financialization of Bloomington’s housing.